nicosensei/es-theme-351noir/README.md

 1. Download the .7z file from the [Releases section](https://github.com/MonsieurDaz/es-theme-351noir/releases) and extract it.

-2. Copy the resulting folder in `~/.emulationstation/themes` that is in the ext4 partition.
+2. Copy the es-theme-351noir folder to `~/.config/emulationstation/themes` in the ext4 partition of 351ELEC.

-Or just download it from the theme-downloader in 351ELEC.
+Or just download the theme from the Theme Downloader within 351ELEC.

 ### Theme Notes